Organizing Principal: In the South Bronx - Ramón Gonzalez Gives a Troubled Middle School a Kidcentric Makeover, Smithsonian

 – Marcos Alcozer, Northside College Prep High School, Chicago

-– Michael R. Bloomberg, Mayor, New York City
+– Michael R. Bloomberg, Former Mayor, New York City

 The experiences that MOUSE provides its participants help ensure that high school graduates are prepared for good jobs during the summer and in their future careers.
 MOUSE’s unique emphasis on technology training... read more ›

-– Gale Brewer, New York City Council Member, Technology Committee Chair
+– Gale Brewer, Manhattan Borough President, Technology Committee Chair

 I love finishing school and coming to MOUSE.
 I love the teamwork and the time to learn new things about computers. read more ›